 CONGRATS, GIRL!
 You survived your very messy 20’s and now you’re thirty, flirty and thriving!
 Your 20’s were probably kind of a mess but 30’s?

-Well, it’s still a mess but its different but better mess.😬 It’s awesome!
-Today, I’m sharing how to look good in your 30s because while I’m sure you currently look amazing, there’s nothing wrong with a little 30’s glow up either!
+Well, it’s still a mess but its different but better mess.?
+It’s awesome!
+Today, I’m sharing how to how to take care of your skin after 30 at home because while I’m sure you currently look amazing, there’s nothing wrong with a little 30’s glow up either!

 Fact Did you know your skin cell turnover slows down in your 30s?
 What does that mean, you ask?
 It means your skin won’t repair itself as quickly it did in your 20s.